 The composition of Jubii Europe's Supervisory Board is such that its members can act critically and independently of one another, and of the management and any particular interest.
-It is acknowledged however that under the Company's Articles of Association the meeting of holders of its class AA shares and the meeting of holders of its class AB shares have special nomination rights with respect to the appointment of Supervisory Board members and provided that Jubii Europe does bear certain characteristics of a joint venture between the holders of its class AA and AB shares justifying that the Company's Supervisory Board members are selected from persons occupying functions (as a director, officer or otherwise) with a holder of class AA or AB shares or parties related thereto.
+It is acknowledged however that under the Company's Articles of Association the meeting of holders of its class AA shares and the meeting of holders of its class AB shares have special nomination rights with respect to the appointment of Supervisory Board members this reflects that Jubii Europe bears certain characteristics of a joint venture between the holders of its class AA and AB shares justifying that the Company's Supervisory Board members are selected from persons occupying functions (as a director, officer or otherwise) with a holder of class AA or AB shares or parties related thereto.

 Under the criteria of the Dutch Corporate Governance Code, as of May 28, 2009 none of the current Jubii Europe's Supervisory Board members qualify as independent.
-Mr Manuel Crespo de la Mata, who is a supervisory director AA, and Mr Ignacio Gaspar Sintes, who is a supervisory director AA as well, are employed by Telefónica SA or a respective affiliate.
+Mr Manuel Crespo de la Mata, who is a supervisory director AA, and Mr Ignacio Gaspar Sintes, who is a supervisory director AA as well, are employed by Telefónica SA or.
 Mr. Dannhoff, the chairman of the Supervisory Board, and Mr. Caumanns are both supervisory directors AB, and are employed by Bertelsmann SE & Co.
-KGaA or a respective affiliate.
+KGaA.